Rakesh Sharma (filmmaker): Unusual distribution strategy

 The battle for Final Solution was fought in the realm of public opinion.
 The strategy ensured that instead of the film being buried, it went viral.
 It also resulted in widespread public support and civil society protests that eventually created pressure on the Censor Board (CBFC) to re-examine the case.
 A week after the ban, 10,000 discs were bulk-replicated and launched in a Pirate-and-Circulate campaign (get a free copy if you promise to pirate and make at least 5 or more copies, urging those getting the ‘pirated’ copy to pirate it further).
 This campaign got a tremendous and widespread response, enabling the film to reach towns and villages no commercial DVD distributor could possibly have.
 Simultaneously, on the website, it was made clear that neither a formal permission nor a screening fee was necessary for any India screenings.
 This led to hundreds of protest screenings at cultural spaces, in college hostels, trade union halls and community auditoria etc. On Oct 2, 2004, Gandhi’s birth anniversary, inspired by his Civil Disobedience campaign, a nationwide Show@Home initiative was launched by (Late) Himmatbhai Zaveri, an old Gandhian.
-Free DVDs were made available for over 200 such screenings countrywide, for home screenings for neighbours, family, colleagues and friends.
+Free DVDs were made available for over 200 such screenings countrywide, for home screenings for neighbors, family, colleagues and friends.
 Further, activist groups & grassroots networks were encouraged to use the film for advocacy, urging them as well to pirate-and-circulate the film.
-A tie-up with smaller journals, focusing on Democracy, Fundamentalism, Communal/ sectarian violence etc, offered free DVDs to their subscribers.
+A tie-up with smaller journals, focusing on Democracy, Fundamentalism, Communal/ sectarian violence etc., offered free DVDs to their subscribers.
 It ensured targeted distribution to ground-level activists already working on the very issues the film explored.
-Some groups were even given the master tapes to prepare dubbed versions in regional languages (Tamil, Kannada, Gujarati etc).
+Some groups were even given the master tapes to prepare dubbed versions in regional languages (Tamil, Kannada, Gujarati etc.).

-Finally, the film was also uploaded for free viewing, in the limited spaces available online in 2004-5, as well as on institutional intranet servers at Indian universities, technical colleges, management institutes and even BPO call centres!
+Finally, the film was also uploaded for free viewing, in the limited spaces available online in 2004-5, as well as on institutional intranet servers at Indian universities, technical colleges, management institutes and even BPO call centers!
 That’s how the film went viral even before the ban was officially lifted.